adamsilver/fdpb/08-an-upload-form.md

 As noted earlier, the native file input acts as a drop zone to let users drag and drop files.
 However, there are two problems:

 1. it's not immediately obvious that dragging and dropping is possible—there are no signifiers that makes this behaviour perceivable to users.
-2. the drop zone has a small hit area, which makes it hard to use, especially if the user has motor-impairments.
+2. the drop zone has a small hit area, which makes it hard to use, especially for motor-impaired users.

 To solve these issues, we're going to take our persistent upload form, and progressively enhance it with better drag and drop functionality.